 What does a Guardian do?

-A guardian who is given authority over any property of the ward must make a list of the property, invest it prudently, use it for the ward's support, and account for it by filing annual reports with the court.
+A Guardian who is given authority over any property of the ward must make a list of the property, invest it prudently, use it for the ward's support, and account for it by filing annual reports with the court.
 In addition, the guardian must obtain court approval for certain financial transactions, such as the sale of a house.

 The guardian of the person may decide what medical, mental and personal care services are appropriate and determine the place and kind of residential setting best suited for the ward.
-The guardian of the person must also present to the court every year a plan for the ward's care.
+The Guardian of the person must also present to the court every year a plan for the ward's care.
 As the Guardian’s attorney our attorneys help prepare all of the necessary documents.

 Is a Guardian Accountable?

 Yes.
 Guardians are usually required to furnish a bond, which our office obtains from an insurance firm specializing in such matters.
 The Guardian may be required to complete an eight hour court approved training program.
-The Clerk of the Court reviews all annual reports of guardians of the person and property and presents them to the court for approval.
-A guardian who does not properly carry out his or her responsibilities may be removed.
+The Clerk of the Court reviews all annual reports of Guardian of the person and property and presents them to the court for approval.
+A Guardian who does not properly carry out his or her responsibilities may be removed.